 Still life by Ian Skelton

 Come clean - how often do you wash yours?
-Here’s how to give your brushes and tools the ultimate in TLC…
+Here are the best ways to clean makeup brushes and tools and shower them in the ultimate TLC…

-It’s about as exciting as doing the dishes or filing your tax return, but equally necessary if you’re determined to be adult about ‘life’ things; washing your makeup brushes regularly is non-negotiable (I mean, there's no point investing in the best brushes if you're not going to look after them).
+It’s about as exciting as doing the dishes or filing your tax return, but when we there's not a lot else going on, it makes sense to tackle washing your makeup brushes (I mean, there's no point investing in the best brushes in the industry if you're not going to look after them).
 That being said, it needn’t be a thankless Cinderella task either; there’s many a modern invention that can assist you in both cleaning and preserving your precious tools, saving you time, and in the long run money, along the way.

-Here’s the basic deal; wash your brush stash once a month, minimum.
-Your foundation, lip and concealer brush are likely to get mucky pretty quickly, and as they’re used all over the face the likelihood of dirt and bacteria spreading is all the higher.
+Different makeup brushes need to be cleaned with differing frequency.
+Your foundation, lip and concealer brush are likely to get mucky pretty quickly and as they’re used all over the face the likelihood of dirt and bacteria spreading is all the higher.
 Plus, if your base brushes are covered in crud, they won’t blend product efficiently, so the signs of a brush in need of cleaning will be quite simply written all over your face.
 Vow to clean these brushes once a week, because you’re worth it.
 Thankfully the synthetic brushes you’re likely to be using are easy to clean.
 If you’re using a sponge, up the cleaning frequency to twice a week or so.

 As for eyeshadow, liner and powder brushes, every fortnight should cut it, unless you’re changing the shade of the makeup you’re using, in which case a quick ‘spot clean’ will keep them ticking over.
 Brow brushes are normally a bit more hardy, especially if you’re using the spoolie end without any product, so the once a month rule is fine here.